MyWirral forms unavailable

 We’d recommend checking out the Energy Saving Trust’s advice, and then once you’ve read up, ask a few installers to visit your site and advise on the best option for.
 Group buying schemes such as Solar Together can reduce the costs.

-If you have an old and inefficient shower head, consider replacing it with a water efficient one - You could save around £45 off your gas and £25 off your water each year.
+If you have an old and inefficient shower head, consider replacing it with a water efficient one.
+You could save around £45 off your gas and £25 off your water each year.

 A running tap can use 10+ litres per minute, so try turning it off while brushing your teeth, shaving, or washing your face.

-Wash your fruit, vegetables or dishes over bowl in the sink and use the wastewater to water your plants.
+Wash your fruit, vegetables or dishes over a bowl in the sink and use the wastewater to water your plants.

 Only wash your clothes or dishes on a full load and regularly use the most efficient settings available.

-They can collect around 200 litres of rainwater off your roof, to use on your plants – rainwater is much better for them than treated water.
+They can collect around 200 litres of rainwater off your roof, to use on your plants.
+Rainwater is much better for them than treated water.
 These can be found online or at some garden centres.

 It is important to ensure the safety of yourself and others when making changes in your home.
 Merseyside Fire and Rescue Service have online resources available to assist you in making the best choices for your household, including a free online home fire safety check.